mention-me/ShopifyAppV2/README.md

 You will need to:

-- Ensure the webhooks match the `shopify.app.custom-example.toml` file.
 - Ensure the redirect_url matches the `shopify.app.custom-example.toml` file.
 - Ensure the `application_url` includes your client ID